 The Dangerous “Bypass Trail”

-The Crown HOA’s map depicts a 2-mile long “bypass trail” that would push the existing Canyonback Trail off the ridge and onto the steep, unstable and landslide-ridden slopes above Mandeville Canyon.
+In 2005, Canyon Back Alliance members noticed the Crown HOA’s map depicting a 2-mile long “bypass trail” that would push the existing Canyonback Trail off the ridge and onto the steep, unstable and landslide-ridden slopes above Mandeville Canyon.
 The long-established Mandeville Canyon residential community lies at the toe of the watershed through which the bypass trail would be graded.

 The Bypass Trail Would Endanger The Upper Mandeville Community

 Drainage from the proposed “bypass trail” area is concentrated through various west-trending tributary canyons.
 This concentrated drainage flows into the Upper Mandeville Canyon area, which lies at the base of the watershed.
 Flood control and storm drainage systems are located within the canyon bottom near Mandeville Canyon Road.
 But these flood control and storm drainage systems are subject to failure during heavy rains, especially when filled with debris.
 This concentrated drainage has caused flooding and mudflow problems in Upper Mandeville Canyon for the past 50 years.